|Location:||Akrotiri and Dhekelia|

 Benefits: Our employees receive an excellent benefits package which includes a competitive pension scheme, enhanced annual leave allowance and a Company contributed Share Incentive Plan.
 We also offer a range of additional benefits such as flexible working, an employee assistance programme, Cycle2work and many local and national employee discounts.
 Some employees may also be eligible for an annual incentive.

 Flexible Working: At Maritime Services, we embrace flexible and modern working arrangements and feel this is an important part of the benefits that we have on offer.
 It helps us to create a diverse and inclusive workplace.
-This role can be undertaken either full time, part time, job share, flexible hours or we would welcome your suggestions for how we could make this role fit your circumstances.

 Join us and help to define the future of global maritime defence capabilities.
 With approximately 3,500 employees based at five UK locations and revenue of £600million, we pride ourselves on employing the best professionals around and offer significant opportunities for committed employees to learn and grow with us.
-Our people are encouraged to be as creative as they can be and are always looking at ways to develop and challenge the way we do things, identifying and prioritising continuous improvement activities across the business
+Our people are encouraged to be as creative as they can be and are always looking at ways to develop and challenge the way we do things, identifying and prioritising continuous improvement activities across the business.

 From our headquarters in Portsmouth, we are proud to support the Royal Navy in global operations.
 BAE Systems Maritime Services delivers end-to-end support to over 50 per cent of the Royal Navy's surface fleet.
 Our services include ship upgrades, repairs, dockyard facilities management and provision of combat systems training.
 We also develop and support the Royal Navy’s complex equipment, such as radar, torpedoes and small boats.